-3 Ways Smart Retailers Leverage Product Returns for Data
+3 Ways Smart Retailers Leverage Product Returns for Data Mining returns data to prevent problems is an unexplored but huge driver for a better customer experience.

 Good merchandising is a beautiful thing: A customer gets excited about the product, recognizes the value the retailer has added (rewards, high service levels, special privileges,etc.) and makes a purchase.
 Repeat a few times, and the result is a customer with a high lifetime value.